Machine Learning Model Metrics – Can I Trust Them?

 Often, if metrics appear too good to be true, they probably are.
 In fact, it’s not uncommon for machine learning (“ML”) model performance metrics to be inflated even if they seem average.
 The inflation can be for a number of reasons, and the consequences can be dangerous and expensive.

-Below we describe common pitfalls to avoid when training a model based on our day-to-day experiences of helping clients avoid mistakes.
-Mistakes which should not be accepted or tolerated anymore if the data science community has the ambition to be recognised as experts, trusted, and followed.
+To illustrate this point, this paper focuses on common pitfalls using examples from classification problems, where performance measurement is established and easier to understand.
+We describe how to avoid these pitfalls when training a model based on our day-to-day experiences of helping clients avoid mistakes which should not be accepted or tolerated anymore if the data science community has the ambition to be recognised as experts, trusted, and followed.

 What do we mean by metrics?